Prostitution is illegal in all states of the United States except for Nevada where brothels are legal in a few counties under certain restrictions.

 What Are the Penalties for Prostitution Outside Licensed Brothels?

-Since prostitution is only legal within licensed brothels, any form of sexual activity for money outside of these premises is considered illegal and subject to penalties and punishment by the law.
+Since prostitution is only legal within licensed brothels, any form of sexual activity in exchange for money outside of these premises is considered illegal and subject to penalties and punishment by the law.

 Human trafficking or sex trafficking can also happen when a prostitute doing business in a legal brothel is brought outside the state of Nevada.